apache/druid/docs/development/extensions-core/k8s-jobs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Apache&circledR; Druid Extension to enable using Kubernetes for launching and managing tasks instead of the Middle Managers.
+Apache&circledR; Druid Extension to enable using Kubernetes&circledR; for launching and managing tasks instead of the Middle Managers.
 This extension allows you to launch tasks as kubernetes jobs removing the need for your middle manager.

 ## How it works